bcgov/bcgovr/README.md

 There are several options you can specify in your `.Rprofile` file to customise the default behaviour when using the `create_bcgov_` and `use_bcgov_` functions in `bcgovr`.

 -   `bcgovr.coc.email`: Code of Conduct contact email address
 -   `bcgovr.dir.struct`: Alternative project directory structure for `create_bcgov_project()`.
-This should be specified as a character vector of directory and file paths (relative to the root of the project).
+This should be specified as a character vector of directory (i.e. folders) and file paths, relative to the root of the project.
 Directories should be identified by having a trailing forward-slash (e.g., `"dir/"`).

-    The default is: `c("out/", "graphics/", "data/", "01_load.R", "02_clean.R", "03_analysis.R", "04_output.R", "internal.R", "run_all.R")`.
+    The default is: `c("R/", "data/", "out/", "01_load.R", "02_clean.R", "03_analysis.R", "04_output.R", "internal.R", "run_all.R")`.

 To make use of these options, there should be a section in your `.Rprofile` file that looks something like this: